 Chris began flying as a hobby in a Piper Warrior, using it for family holidays.

 In 1990, the couple established Cabair Charter Service, using a twin-engine aircraft for mining contracts and Royal Flying Doctor Service charter work in northern Queensland and the Gulf of Carpentaria.

-The business became Wagga Air Charter in 1996 and now runs a fleet of 12 aircraft and one helicopter, providing a night-flight return service to 15 regional ports on the eastern seaboard 250 days a year.
+The business became Wagga Air Centre in 1996 and now runs a fleet of 12 aircraft and one helicopter.